Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Introduction

+Compared with physics-driven methods, the major disadvantage of data-driven methods is that they suffer from robustness and generalization issue.
+The deep neural network which is trained on a specific dataset tends to perform worse on another dataset.
+To alleviate the issue, we incorporate our data-driven method with the network-based deep transfer learning.
+Network-based deep transfer learning means the reuse of network which is pre-trained in the source domain, and then transfer the network parameters and structures to the target domain.
+In our project, we apply the fine tuning strategy which means that all of the model's parameters for the new dataset are updated.

-To address the aforementioned issues of physics-driven methods, we develop a data-driven framework which takes the waveform data as the input and directly outputs its corresponding velocity image.
-Generative adversarial network (GAN) \cite{goodfellow2014generative} has been proved to be successful in areas of photo inpainting \cite{isola2017image, zhu2017unpaired}, image denoising \cite{yang2018low}, super-resolution \cite{ledig2017photo}, image deblurring \cite{kupyn2017deblurgan}, and so forth.
-Motivated by these successes, we developed VelocityGAN to solve the AEWI problem.
-Unlike physics-driven methods, we interpret our task as an image-to-image problem.
-Specifically, VelocityGAN consists of two parts: generator and discriminator.
-Generator is an image-to-image structure which maps the raw seismic waveform data into velocity image.
-Discriminator is a convolutional neural network (CNN) designed to classify the real velocity image and fakes velocity image.
-Since VelocityGAN is a data-driven method, it is an end-to-end framework which can directly output the velocity map in real-time.
-Compared with the traditional AEWI problem, there are two improvements of VelocityGAN.
-Firstly, the parameters of VelocityGAN are trained on the whole dataset, therefore, local minima issue can be alleviated to some extent.
-Secondly, VelocityGAN is a real-time framework which can infer the unknown velocity image from seismic waveform data much more efficiently.
-We can analogize two image style transfer methods, \cite{gatys2015neural} and \cite{johnson2016perceptual}, to better understand the above improvements.
-The main contributions of our work are: \begin{list}{$\bullet$} { } \item To the best of our knowledge, we are the first to apply conditional adversarial network on AEWI.
-VelocityGAN transfers the inverse process of physics-driven methods into an image mapping problem.
-As a result, it can alleviate the local minima and low computational efficiency issues. \item We propose a modified encoder-decoder structure which is more suitable for AWEI.
-Besides, we combine mean absolute error (MAE) loss with mean square error (MSE) loss to further improve the quality of velocity images.
-Compared with the other deep learning baselines, our model is able to generate more accurate velocity images. \item We perform extensive experiments to demonstrate the effectiveness and efficiency of VelocityGAN, validating that VelocityGAN can generate higher quality velocity images in a much shorter time than physics-driven methods. \end{list}
+To summarize, the main contributions of our work are: \begin{list}{$\bullet$} { } \item To the best of our knowledge, we are the first to apply conditional adversarial network on AEWI.
+Our model transfers the inverse process of physics-driven methods into an image mapping problem.
+As a result, it can alleviate the local minima and low computational efficiency issues. \item We develop a modified encoder-decoder structure which is more suitable for AWEI.
+Besides, we combine mean absolute error (mae) loss with mean square error (mse) loss to further improve the quality of velocity images.
+Compared with the other deep learning baselines, our model is able to generate more accurate velocity images. \item We show that the GAN-based regularization technique can yield better reconstruction accuracy than the encoder-decoder-based inversion method. \item We perform a series of experiments to demonstrate the robustness of our model, validating that our model does not just ``memorize'' the training data while it learns the intrinsic physics law from the training set. \item We conduct additional experiments to demonstrate that data-driven method plus transfer learning is a feasible way to alleviate the generalization issue. \end{list}